zengabor/trig/README.md

 # gohtml

-Command-line tool to maintain associations between (go) files and templates, so when you invoke it to handle a template it will `touch` all associated files so that the build process can pick them up.
+Command-line tool to set associations between (go) files and templates, so when you invoke it to handle a template it will `touch` all associated files.
+Consequently the build process will process those (go) files.
 (Associations are stored in the home directory, in `.gohtml/gohtml.db`.)

 ## Usage